alexha11/moodle-grades/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## To run this project
+1) Install the files to your own computer by both using git clone or install manually
+2) If you downloaded VS code or Anroid Studio and SDK for Flutter already, you just need to open the files and run / copy code in lib directory and past it on website https://dartpad.dev/?